Little Richard - His Story and Songs

 Early the following year Little Richard’s co-written single Long Tall Sally (writing credits are to Richard Penniman, his manager Robert Blackwell, and Enotris Johnson), was released in March 1956.
 Long Tall Sally climbed even higher on the charts – #6 on the Top 100 and #1 on the R&B charts; while the B side single Slippin’ and Slidin’ (written by Little Richard, Edwin Bocage/Eddie Bo, Al Collins, and Jame Smith) went to #2 on the R&B charts.
 Long Tall Sally has been covered by hundreds of artists, including The Beatles, The Kinks, and Elvis Presley; and the song (in whole or part) can be heard in the feature films Red Scorpion (1988) and Predator (1987).
 All three songs – Tutti Frutti, Long Tall Sally, and Slippin’ and Slidin’, were included on the Here’s Little Richard album released in March 1957.

-Below, in scenes from the rock & roll movie Don’t Knock the Rock (1956), Little Richard performs his two hits and baby boomer favourite songs – Long Tall Sally, and Tutti Frutti.
+In the rock & roll movie Don’t Knock the Rock (1956), Little Richard performs two of his hits – Long Tall Sally, and Tutti Frutti.

 In December 1956, Little Richard scored another Top 100 chart hit, and #7 on the R&B charts, with the single The Girl Can’t Help It written by Bobby Troup.
 Below, Little Richard performs The Girl Can’t Help It, with some help from Jayne Mansfield in clips from the 1956 movie of the same name.